michailElsikora/asana-commit-inegration/README.md

 # link-asana-commit-gh-action

+We often want to submit code that refers to tasks in Asana.

 This action links a Github commit with an Asana task as provided by the commit's message.
+If users provide an Asana task URL as described below, this action will post a comment on the given task with the URL of the git commit.

 ## Inputs

 ## `asana-pat`

-**Required** The Asana Private Access Token
+**Required** The Asana Personal Access Token (PAT).
+See https://asana.com/guide/help/api/api.

 ## Example usage

 Setup a Github Action:

 ```
-name: AsanaTaskLink
+name: LinkAsanaTask

 on:
   push:
     branches: [ main ]
-  workflow_dispatch:

 jobs:
   linkAsana: